rtharris619/CSharpPlayground/CSharpPlayground/Readme.md

 ### Session 36*:
 Number of Islands
 DFS
-Refer to Graph Algorithms section (TODO)
+Refer to Graph Algorithms section

+### Session 37:
+Get values of binary tree at a certain depth

+### Session 38*:
+Get whether binary tree is balanced

 # Algorithms